llvm/circt/docs/Scheduling.md

 - Decide where to add it.
 Guideline: If it is trait-like and similar to the existing problem mentioned above, add it to `Problems.h`.
 If the model is specific to your use-case, it is best to start out in locally in your dialect/pass.
 - Declare the new problem class and inherit *virtually* from the relevant superclasses (at least `Problem`).
 - Define additional properties (private), and the corresponding public getters/setters.
 Getters return `Optional<T>` values, to indicate an unset state.
    - Note that dependence properties are somewhat expensive to store, making it desirable that clients and algorithms expect and handle the unset state.
 This should be clearly documented.
-Example: `distance` propertiy in `CyclicProblem`.
+Example: `distance` property in `CyclicProblem`.
 - Redefine the `getProperties(*)` methods to get dumping support.
 These should consider any properties the new class adds, plus properties defined in the superclass(es).
 - Redefine `check()` (input constraints) and `verify()` (solution constraints).
 If possible, follow the [design used in the existing problem classes](#constraints).
 - Write a couple of "positive" testcases, as well as at least one error test for each input/solution constraint, as validated by `check()` / `verify()`.
 See [`TestPasses.cpp`](https://github.com/llvm/circt/blob/main/lib/Scheduling/TestPasses.cpp) for inspiration.
 The testing situation will hopefully improve with [#2760](https://github.com/llvm/circt/issues/2760).